EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 ### Custom PostgreSQL Functions

-Some concentrations are stored as text in the database, to convert to numeric values I provide you a function to convert these to numerics [(see here)](https://stackoverflow.com/questions/10306830/postgres-define-a-default-value-for-cast-failures):
+Some concentrations are stored as text in the database, to convert to numeric values I provide you a with function to convert these to numerics [(see here)](https://stackoverflow.com/questions/10306830/postgres-define-a-default-value-for-cast-failures):

 {% highlight r %}